-36. Can management require random drug testing?
+39. Can management require random drug testing?

 Response: Department of Transportation regulations provide that employees who drive a vehicle weighing over 26,000 pounds are subject to pre-employment, random, reasonable suspicion, and post accident testing.
 In addition, employees returning to duty after alcohol or drug treatment may also be subject to return-to-duty and unannounced follow-up testing.
-Any employee who has acquired or uses a commercial driver's license during the course of his/her postal employment must be randomly drug tested, including casuals, transitional employees, career employees and supervisors.
+Any employee who has acquired or uses a commercial driver's license during the course of his/her postal employment must be randomly drug tested, including PSEs, career employees and supervisors.

-37. What is the appropriate level of compensation for employees operating multi-unit transfer vehicles?
+40. What is the appropriate level of compensation for employees operating multiunit transfer vehicles?

-Response: Currently, employees operating tractor-trailers to transport one-quarter ton jeeps and other delivery vehicles via multi-unit transfer equipment are compensated at the Level 7 rate.
-Employees using pick-up trucks with three-jeep carriers attached are compensated at Level 6.
+Response: Currently, employees operating tractor-trailers to transport LLVs, mini vans and other delivery vehicles via multi-unit transfer equipment are compensated at the Level 8 rate.
+Employees using pick-up trucks with three-car carriers attached are compensated at Level 7.
 In each case, the employees involved must be properly licensed and qualified to operate the equipment.

-38. What categories of vehicles may be excluded from the count of vehicles at a vehicle maintenance facility?
+41. What categories of vehicles may be excluded from the count of vehicles at a vehicle maintenance facility?

 Response: The count of active vehicles should exclude vehicles for sale, vehicles not maintained by postal employees, and vehicles in storage.
-However, trailers are considered vehicles in this situation.
+However, trailers are considered vehicles in this situation

-39. Is there currently a handbook that establishes guidelines for the proper loading of postal equipment used in transportation of mail?
+42. Is there currently a handbook that establishes guidelines for the proper loading of postal equipment used in transportation of mail?

-Response: Yes, Handbook PO-502.
+Response: Yes, Handbooks PO-502 and PO-701.

-40. Are motor vehicle craft employees required to purchase tools, tool kits, and equipment which is required to perform their duties?
+43. Are Motor Vehicle Craft employees required to purchase tools, tool kits, and equipment which is required to perform their duties?